tjbui/bella-birthday-game/README.md

 - Animation sequence (4-8 images): 300 x 360px - transparent background png recommended
 - Background image: 2093 x 1132 px
 - Favicon: flexible sizing, mine is 238 x 279px - transparent background png recommended
 - Close and shrink icons: flexible sizing as long as they're square aspect ratio, mine is 287 x 287px

+**Make sure the project structure and file names match the current names you have, or rename them in the code.

 If you would like to change the dimensions of images in this project, you'll need to update the corresponding aspect ratio in the CSS.
 Here are the specific sections to modify: